 So, when do you change brake pads?
 Normally, every 40,000 to 50,000 miles.
 It also depends on how and where you drive.
 The best way to figure out the answer?
 Look for the signs your brakes are going bad.
 Beyond a lit brake warning light on the dash, they include damaged pad surfaces and whining brakes.
 Your Hyundai might even start taking longer to stop.
 The worst symptoms, however, are vibrations, which indicate irregular pad wear due to rotor warp, and grinding, which indicates rotor damage in real time.

-Maintain Your Vehicle with Genuine Hyundai Brake Pads
+Order Genuine OEM Hyundai Brake Pads Online Today

 No results found for "brake pads".
 Here are some helpful search tips: